 Practical Nursing applicants must apply each year for the class.
 Practical Nursing students will be selected for enrollment by a points system based on the following criteria: ASSET, COMPASS or ACT scores, NET scores, College GPA, an essay, advanced coursework, and medical certifications.
-PN applicants are responsible for turning in their completed application packets to the Admissions Office by the application deadline.
+PN applicants are responsible for turning in their completed application packets to the Admissions Office by the May 31 application deadline and must be sent to the attention of: PN Applications, Admissions Office, 7648 Victory Blvd., Newport, AR 72112.

 In the event of a tie for the last available position, the position will be given to the person with the earliest submission of completed application material.